 You won’t have a similar problem with the Finder alternatives we have covered.
 If a function is available to you, it will most likely show up in some text-based menu/button or in some other obvious way.
 While the Mac Finder may fall short in some ways, there are plenty of default Mac apps that you’ll want to keep using.

-Finder has a lot going for it, and Apple adds more useful features to it with each update.
+Finder has a lot going for it, like its Quick Actions, and Apple adds more useful features to it with each update.
 Despite that, the default file explorer falls way short of expectations for many Mac users.
 If you’re one of those users, try the apps we have rounded up for you.
 They’re all free to try, so there’s no reason not to.